 - Go for quantity of ideas–think and speak randomly about ideas or things related to your topic of discussion;

 - Be neutral, and don’t give negative or positive comments about the ideas because the purpose of the activity is to generate numerous ideas;

-- Inspire spontaneity by giving more ideas and reinforce the brain juices, and lastly,
+- Inspire spontaneity by giving more ideas and reinforcing the brain juices, and lastly,

-- Create a program or schedule and write it on the board so the participants would know about the topic, discussion, and the duration for each activity including breaks and the actual brainstorming exercise.
+- Create a program or schedule and write it on the board so the participants know about each activity’s topic, discussion, and duration, including breaks and the actual brainstorming exercise.

 To start writing creatively, you can choose from these six ideation techniques:

 - Individual method—thought ideation process done outside a group or alone.

 - Nominal group technique—idea generation process involving 2-3 up to 10 persons in a group, verbally voicing their ideas.

 - Mind mapping—a visual method known as clustering or brain drawing- shows the relationship of ideas created and works for visual learners.

 - Free-listing/outlining is a technique for putting structure into ideas generated and organizing ideas.